-The Registrar's Certificate for Disposal or the Coroner's Order for Burial must be delivered to the Council Offices at the same time as the Notice of Interment, before the burial can take place.
+The Registrar's Certificate for Disposal or the Coroner's Order for Burial must be delivered to Bereavement Services either in person or by email, at the same time as the Notice of Interment, before the burial can take place.

-If the Registrar's Certificate or the Coroner's Order for Burial are not delivered to the Council Offices the burial must not take place except in the situation where the Certificate has been issued but forgotten by the funeral director.
+If the Registrar's Certificate or the Coroner's Order for Burial are not received by Bereavement Services the burial must not take place except in the situation where the Certificate has been issued but forgotten by the funeral director.
 If this happens, the funeral director must sign a declaration (Form 18) in accordance with the Births and Deaths Registration Act 1926 before the funeral can take place.

-This declaration must explain why the Certificate has not been delivered and promise to deliver it to the Council Offices on the same day as the burial, or in exceptional circumstances, on the next day.
+This declaration must explain why the Certificate has not been delivered and promise to deliver it to Bereavement Services by email or in person on the same day as the burial, or in exceptional circumstances, on the next day.